-Dr ElAli holds a Tier 2 CIHR Canada Research Chair in molecular and cellular neurovascular interactions, and Associate Professor at the Department of Psychiatry and Neuroscience, Faculty of Medicine, Université Laval, and Principal Investigator at the Research Center of CHUQ-Université Laval in Canada.
+Dr Ayman ElAli is an Associate Professor at the Department of Psychiatry and Neuroscience, Faculty of Medicine, Université Laval, and principal investigator at the research center of CHU de Québec-Université Laval in Canada.
+He currently holds a Tier 2 CIHR Canada Research Chair in molecular and cellular neurovascular interactions.
 He earned a PhD (Dr rer nat) in cellular and molecular neuroscience from the University of Duisburg-Essen in Germany, jointly with the University of Zurich in Switzerland.
-He performed a first postdoctoral training in vascular neurology in cerebrovascular diseases and vascular dementia at the Research Center of University Hospital of Essen in Germany, followed by a second postdoctoral training in neuroimmunology in neurodegenerative disorders at the Research Center of CHU de Québec-Université Laval in Canada.
-He is the recipient of several awards and prizes including Tier 2 CIHR Canada Research Chair, Fonds de recherche du Québec-Santé (FRQS) research scholar junior 1 career award, Louise Rousselle-Trottier excellence award from the Heart and Stroke Fondation of Quebec for his research in the field of stroke, a postdoctoral fellowship of excellence from the German Research Foundation ‘Deutsche Forschungsgemeinschaft (DFG)’, and the young investigator career award from ‘Dr Werner Jackstaedt-Stiftung’ in Germany for his research in the field of vascular dementia.
+He performed a first postdoctoral training in vascular neurology in cerebrovascular diseases and vascular dementia at the Research Center of University Hospital of Essen in Germany, followed by a second postdoctoral training in neuroimmunology in neurodegenerative disorders at the research center of CHU de Québec-Université Laval in Canada.
+He is the recipient of several awards and prizes including Canada Research Chair in recognition for his research excellence, Fonds de recherche du Québec-Santé (FRQS) research scholar junior 1 career award, Louise Rousselle-Trottier excellence award from the Heart and Stroke Fondation of Quebec in recognition of his research excellence in the field of vascular health, a postdoctoral fellowship of excellence from the German Research Foundation ‘Deutsche Forschungsgemeinschaft (DFG)’, and young investigator career award from ‘Dr Werner Jackstaedt-Stiftung’ in Germany for his research in vascular dementia (VaD).

-Daniel will join the lab in 2020 to perform a postdoctoral training.
-He studied psychology at Pontificia Universidad Javeriana in Cali, Colombia.
-He worked as a neuropsychologist at Valle.
-He received a scholarship from the International Graduate School of Neuroscience (IGSN) to conduct doctoral studies in neuroscience at Ruhr University Bochum in Germany.
-Daniel will receive a PhD (Dr rer nat) in neuroscience from the Ruhr University Bochum jointly with Duisburg-Essen University in Germany.
-His research expertise revolves around glial response and extracellular matrix after brain injury.
-Daniel will be developing new automated image analysis tools to investigate astroglial scar dynamics after stroke and will be investigating the molecular mechanisms underlying the interactions between astrocytes and pericytes during the scarring process after stroke.
+Dr Daniel Manrique Castano joined the lab in 2020 as a postdoctoral fellow.
+He studied psychology at Pontificia Universidad Javeriana in Cali, and worked as a neuropsychologist at Valle in Columbia.
+He received a doctoral scholarship from the International Graduate School of Neuroscience (IGSN) to perform a PhD in neuroscience at Ruhr University Bochum in Germany.
+Daniel earned a PhD (Dr rer nat) in neuroscience from Ruhr University Bochum jointly with Duisburg-Essen University in Germany.
+His research expertise revolves around glial responses and extracellular matrix after brain injuries.
+Daniel is developing new tools to investigate astroglial scar organization after stroke and is working on projects that aims on investigating the mechanisms underlying fibrotic scar formation after stroke.

-Romain has joined the lab in 2018 to perform a PhD in neuroscience at Université Laval.
+Mr Romain Menet joined the lab in 2018 to perform a PhD in neuroscience at Université Laval.
 He earned a MSc degree in health, human physiology, functional exploration and imaging from the Université d’Amiens in France.
 He performed an advanced research training at l’INSERM U1190 of Université de Lille in France.
-Romain is developing a project that aims to investigate the role of the canonical Wnt pathway in regulating blood-brain barrier structural and functional integrity as well as neurovascular niche expansion in stroke and Alzheimer’s disease.
+Romain is developing projects that aim at elucidating the role of Dickkopf-1 (DKK1), an endogenous inhibitor of the canonical Wnt pathway, in regulating short- and long-term neurovascular functions after stroke and in Alzheimer’s disease (AD).

-Maxime has joined the lab in 2018 to perform a PhD in neuroscience at Université Laval.
+Mr Maxime Bernard joined the lab in 2018 to perform a PhD in neuroscience at Université Laval.
 He earned a MSc degree in developmental biology, cellular differentiation and oncogenesis, neurovascular pathophysiology, ageing and neurodegenerative disorders, neuroimaging and neuropsychopharmacology from the Université de Rouen in France.
 He performed an advanced research training at the glia-glia and glia-neuron interaction lab of the CNRS FR3636 at the Université Paris Descartes in France.
-Maxime is developing a project that aims to investigate the pro-angiogenic role pericytes in stroke.
+Maxime is developing projects that aim at investigating the mechanisms underlying the pro-angiogenic role of pericytes in stroke.

-Natija has joined the lab in 2020 to perform a PhD in neuroscience at Université Laval (co-supervisor Dr Armen Saghatelyan, CERVO research Center, Quebec, Canada).
+Mrs Natija Aldib joined the lab in 2020 to perform a PhD in neuroscience at Université Laval (co-supervisor Dr Armen Saghatelyan, CERVO research Center, Quebec, Canada).
 She earned a MSc degree in behavioural and cognitive neuroscience from the Lebanese University in Lebanon.
 She performed an advanced research training to investigate dopaminergic pathways at the experimental and clinic neuroscience lab (LNEC) at the Université Poitiers in France.
-Natija is developing a project that aims at elucidating the potential of novel adult stem cells in neurovascular restoration after stroke.
+Natija is developing projects that aim at elucidating the potential of novel adult stem cells in neurovascular restoration after stroke..